-In just under two weeks from today, the first Round 2 MBA deadlines hit.
+Just over two weeks from today, the first Round 2 MBA deadlines hit.
 Are you ready for some last-minute time management tips?
 Even if you’re not a list person, it’s time to become one—at least until the rest of your applications are in.

 Round 2 Still-to-Do List

-Check in with recommenders
+Touch base with recommenders

 Ensuring your recommenders are on track is your top priority because this is a tough time of the year for people to be pulled away from family obligations.
 You know you’ll get everything in, but this isn’t consuming their lives like it is yours.

 Ensure you have all of the documentation each school requires — things like test-score reports and undergraduate or exchange-program transcripts.
 If you’re missing something at this point, you’ll probably have to hustle to secure what you need.

 Finalize your resume.
 Many schools have cut down on essay requirements, so resumes are playing a more significant role in deciding prospective students’ fates.
 Your resume must tell the full story of your professional, educational, and extracurricular achievements.